Today, I want to touch on intervention programmes. This is one area that parents find mind boggling.

-In our next post, we will be examining the first of three factors that causes dyslexia, so stay tuned!
+In our next post, we will be examining the first of three factors that Ron discovered which explains how dyslexia develops, so stay tuned!

 In today’s post, we are going to look at the symptoms of dyslexia.
 Symptoms are tell tale signs that indicate possible issues one may be facing.

 How do we pick up whether a child may be struggling with a learning issue?
 We look at the symptoms displayed by the child.
 We are all aware that humans have five basic senses: touch, smell, taste, sight and hearing.
 There are also two less known senses, which are vestibular and proprioception.

 The way our senses operate is that they work together to send information to the brain in order to help us make sense of our environment.
 When there is inaccurate input, it will lead to inaccurate output.